• Skip to main content

 1. Verify Ownership of Your Property

-First, you must prove that you own the property to get it back successfully.
-You can do this by attaching bank statements, public records, and return receipts to your letter.
+First, you must prove you own the property to get it back successfully.
+You can attach bank statements, public records, and return receipts to your letter.

 2. Research Laws